MicroFocus/ng-prism/README.md

 Before you begin you'll need to fork the project and clone it.

 1. `npm install`
-2. Replace all instances of `[APP_NAME_TITLE]` in the project with the title case version of your application name.
+2. Replace all instances of `PrismJS using Angular` in the project with the title case version of your application name.
 (ex: Application Name)
 3. Edit `package.json` with the appropriate information for your project.